HoGentTIN/linux-training-hogent/modules/package_management/030_packages_theory.md

 ### repository

 A lot of software and documentation for your Linux distribution is available as **packages** in one or more centrally distributed **repositories**.
-These packages in such a repository are tested and very easy to install (or remove) with a graphical or command line installer.
+The packages in such a repository are tested and very easy to install (or remove) with a graphical or command line installer.

 ### .deb packages

-Debian, Ubuntu, Mint and all derivatives from Debian and Ubuntu use `.deb` packages.
+Debian, Ubuntu, Mint and all derivatives of Debian and Ubuntu use `.deb` packages.
 To manage software on these systems, you can use `apt` or `apt-get`, both these tools are a front end for `dpkg`.

 ### .rpm packages